Our former superintendent used to say:

-Are those cracks in your building’s tilt-up walls simply cosmetic?
+Does your concrete tilt-up building have cracks?
+Are those cracks simply cosmetic?
 Is it just chipped paint?
-Chances are, it’s not the case.
+Chances are, it’s not.

-Often times, because both concrete and the earth tend to move, tilt-up panels will develop cracks.
+Because both concrete and the earth tend to move, concrete tilt-up panels will develop cracks.
 These cracks are not merely at the surface; rather, they crack through the entire thickness of the wall panel.
 Thus the mnemonic: “cookies crumble, concrete cracks.”
+We call them “through-wall cracks.”

 I interviewed Art Dodge of Dodge Concrete Waterproofing Surfaces about the steps involved to structurally repair these cracks with epoxy injection.